hotmeshio/samples-javascript/README.md

 ### Distributed Orchestration
 *HotMesh* is a distributed modeling and orchestration system capable of encapsulating existing systems, such as Business Process Management (BPM) and Enterprise Application Integration (EAI).
 The central innovation is its ability to compile its models into Distributed Executables, replacing a traditional Application Server with a network of Decentralized Message Routers.

 The following depicts the mechanics of the approach and describes what is essentially a *sequence engine*.
 Time is an event source in the system, while sequence is the final arbiter.
-This allows the system to use Redis like a balloon, flexibly expanding and deflating as the network adjusts to its evolving workload.
+This allows the system to use Redis (or a Redis clone like ValKey) like a balloon, flexibly expanding and deflating as the network adjusts to its evolving workload.

 <img src="./img/stream_driven_workflow_with_redis.png" alt="A stream-driven workflow engine" style="max-width:100%;width:800px;">

-The design system is based on a canonical set of 9 principal message types (and corresponding transitions) that guarantee the coordinated flow in the absence of a central controller.
+The design system is based on a canonical set of 9 message types (and corresponding transitions) that guarantee the coordinated flow in the absence of a central controller.

 <img src="./img/hotmesh_canonical_types.png" alt="HotMesh Canonical Message and Transition types" style="max-width:100%;width:800px;">

 Here, for example, is the `worker` activity type.
 It's reentrant (most activities are), which allows your linked functions to emit in-process messages as they complete a task.
 The messaging system goes beyond basic request/response and fan-out/fan-in patterns, providing real-time progress updates.

 <img src="./img/worker_activity_and_transitions.png" alt="HotMesh Canonical Worker type" style="max-width:100%;width:800px;">

 >Process orchestration is emergent within HotMesh and occurs naturally as a result of processing stream messages.
 While the reference implementation targets Redis+TypeScript, any language (Rust, Go, Python, Java) and multimodal database (ValKey, DragonFly, etc) can take advantage of the *sequence engine* design pattern.